 Why Do Dogs Not Like Certain Brands of Dog Food?

-Just like their hoomans, dogs consider the taste and texture of what they are eating.
+Just like their humans, dogs consider the taste and texture of what they are eating.

 If you give your dog a brand of dog food that doesn’t suit his preference, your dog will surely ignore and hate that dog food brand.